 The IIHS has given the 2019 Subaru Forester its Top Safety Pick award, the second highest available ranking.
 It scored Good in all the crash test categories and Superior in the front crash prevention tests.
 During testing, the Forester was able to avoid a collision at both 12 mph and 25 mph.
 The standard EyeSight suite of safety and driver assistance technology also helped it score highly.
 Its headlights were rated as acceptable, though the agency did give it extra credit for having high-beam assist.
 The agency also rated its LATCH child seat anchors as G+, meaning they were easy to use.
 Subaru says EyeSight reduces injury-causing rear-end collisions by up to 85%.

-Subaru Forester Features
+Subaru Forester Features and pricing

 The Subaru Forester comes standard with EyeSight driver assist technology, which uses cameras near the rearview mirror to monitor traffic and lane markings to help keep you safe.
 It features adaptive cruise control, automatic emergency braking, lane departure warning, lane-keep assist, and it also lets you know if the car in front of you has moved forward and you haven’t noticed.
 Apple CarPlay and Android Auto are also standard.
 It also has a feature that notifies you if the car ahead of you has moved but you haven’t noticed yet.
 You’ll never be the person to waste an advanced left turn.